 - Silver vine: This plant is native to China and Japan and contains similar chemicals to nepetalactone, which is found in catnip.
 Silver vine may cause a reaction in cats that don't react to catnip.

-- Valerian root: This plant can be stimulating or used to calm your cat if they are experiencing anxiety.
+- Valerian root: This plant’s effects are noted to be similar to catnip, but more effective and eliciting a response in more cats.
+It can be stimulating or used to calm your cat if they are experiencing anxiety.

 Is catnip safe?

-So, can cats eat catnip?
-Now you know that catnip is safe and nontoxic.
+Yes, catnip is safe and nontoxic.
 Overall it causes a positive behavioral impact in most cats.
-Of course, it is possible for your cat to react in a negative way.
 It is always important to monitor your cat when introducing catnip to make sure it is something they will enjoy.
 If they don’t enjoy it, there are other alternatives you can try!

-While catnip is less likely to affect a cat's eating behavior, it is possible for it to cause a decrease in appetite due to its mellowing effect.
-It’s important to make sure you are not giving your cat too much catnip at once, as it could cause an upset stomach.
+While catnip is less likely to affect a cat's eating behavior, it should not be used as an appetite stimulant or depressant.
+It is possible for it to cause a decrease in appetite due to its mellowing effect in some.
+If you are looking for something to adjust your cat’s appetite, please consult with your veterinarian.

-Science shows that catnip is not addictive.
-However, ingesting too much catnip can cause vomiting and diarrhea.
+Catnip is not addictive.
+However, ingesting too much catnip can cause vomiting and diarrhea and overexposure can decrease its effects.